-With roots in sequential analysis [76], Reinforcement Learning (RL) is a general framework for learning how to act near-optimally in sequential decision-making problems.
-A key challenge for RL is sample-efficiency.
-Sample efficiency is important because in many problems it can be expensive, in time or monetary costs, to collect samples.
+With roots in sequential analysis [77], Reinforcement Learning (RL) is a general framework for learning how to act near-optimally in sequential decision-making problems.
+A key challenge for RL is sample efficiency.
+Sample efficiency is important because, in many problems, it can be expensive, in time or monetary costs, to collect samples.
 The combination of Model-based Reinforcement Learning (MBRL) and abstraction is of interest for improving the sample efficiency of learning methods that aim to find solutions for sequential decision-making problems.
 We define MBRL as an RL method that explicitly learns a model of the environment.
-MBRL provides a way to find solutions to difficult problems efficiently [70] and allows for transfer when the tasks shift, or to related tasks [1, 52].
-The state representation, the input to a RL method, plays an important role in the learning process.
-A state representation will often contain irrelevant details, e.g., when the input is an image a large amount can consist of background that has no direct relevance to the task.
-Abstracting the state representation to remove parts that are irrelevant for optimal decision-making allows RL methods to learn much faster.
+MBRL provides a way to find solutions to complex problems efficiently [71] and allows for transfer in shifting or related tasks [1, 53].
+The state representation, the input to RL methods, plays an essential role in the learning process.
+A state representation will often contain irrelevant details, e.g., when the input is an image, a large amount can consist of a background that has no direct relevance to the task.
+Abstracting the state representation to remove irrelevant parts for optimal decision-making allows RL methods to learn much faster.
 Learning to decide which parts of the state representation are relevant is a key aspect of abstraction learning.